Foreign Investment in Indonesia

 The Establishment of the Representative Office of BUJKA

-BUJKA or foreign individual construction services business which intend to conduct construction services business in Indonesia must establish:
+BUJKA, or foreign individual construction services businesses intending to conduct construction service businesses in Indonesia, must establish:

 -